AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-tableofcontents.md

 ---
 description: Table of contents is a button located in the main control bar.
 When activated, a drop-down panel appears with a list of page indexes and labels.
-seo-description: Table of contents is a button located in the main control bar.
-When activated, a drop-down panel appears with a list of page indexes and labels.
-seo-title: Table of contents

 solution: Experience Manager
 title: Table of contents
-uuid: e5da89b4-fd3f-41ab-bc55-d43c2999d4b7

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
 role: Developer,Business Practitioner
 ---